SylviaNyamwathi/Case_Study/documentation/monitoring.md

 stop.

 **Rejected % spike.** Group `mart_data_quality_summary` by `rejection_reason`
 for the snapshot.
-One dominant reason means one upstream change — usually a new category value.
+One dominant reason means one upstream change, usually a new category value.
 Rejected rows are still on disk with their reasons, so nothing needs re-extracting from the source.

 **File never arrived.** Check `ingestion_manifest` for the last successful `as_of_date`.
-The marts continue serving the last good snapshot, so this is a staleness incident rather than an outage — the alert exists so nobody discovers it from a dashboard that quietly stopped moving.
+The marts continue serving the last good snapshot, so this is a staleness incident rather than an outage, the alert exists so nobody discovers it from a dashboard that quietly stopped moving.